Ida B. Wells-Barnett

 (1862 - 1931)

-Born a slave in Mississippi in 1862 a few months before the Emancipation Proclamation, Ida B. Wells began writing for Memphis newspapers in her twenties.
-In 1892 three black businessmen—among thirty black men arrested in the wake of altercations in a mixed-race neighborhood—were dragged from a Memphis jail and shot.
+Born enslaved in Mississippi in 1862 a few months before the Emancipation Proclamation, Ida B. Wells began writing for Memphis newspapers in her twenties.
+In 1892 three Black businessmen—among thirty Black men arrested in the wake of altercations in a mixed-race neighborhood—were dragged from a Memphis jail and shot.
 Spurred by the event, Wells began a lifelong anti-lynching campaign, causing her to receive many death threats and driving her to move from Memphis to Chicago in 1893.